Yesterday, I did something I never thought I would do.

 I didn't sleep a wink the night before.

-I was worried and anxious- not to speak, but to fly!
+I was worried and anxious- not to speak at the conference,

 But I did it.